uvjim/linksys_velop/README.md

   , and more specifically
   [Home Assistant Hosting Files](https://www.home-assistant.io/integrations/http#hosting-files) for the path to place the files in.
-* `Use a temporary device for select entity details`: creates a placeholder device that will be populated with the details of the device selected in the [select](#select) entity.
-The `select` entity will no longer have the details populated to its attributes.
 * `Allow rebooting the Mesh`: creates a button on the Mesh entity that allows rebooting the whole mesh.